LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

            )

-Processor is added simply by adding it to ``self.build()`` between source and sink.
+this Processor is added simply by adding it to ``self.build()`` between Source and Sink.

-Creating Custom processor
+Creating Custom Processor
 -------------------------

-Because most of your use cases will be unique, it is most likely that there will be no existing processor that could do the work.
-So you will have to implement your own processor.
+Because most of your use cases will be unique, it is most likely that there will be no existing Processor that could do the work.
+So you will have to implement your own Processor.

-Creating new processor is not a complicated task.
-You will need to follow the basic structure of an general processor.
+Creating new Processor is not a complicated task.
+You will need to follow the basic structure of an general Processor.
 You can simply copy-paste the code below:

 ::